 Upon filing most petitions, the first correspondence you'll receive from U.S. Citizenship and Immigration Services (USCIS) is the Receipt Notice, also known as Form I-797C, Notice of Action.

 Typically, this arrives within 1-3 weeks after USCIS receives the petition.
-In the receipt notice, the USCIS will tell you whether your petition has been accepted or, in some cases, rejected.
+In the receipt notice, the USCIS will tell you whether your petition has been accepted, if they need additional evidence (RFE), or in some cases, rejected.

 Here are other crucial details listed in the letter: